NPDeehan/Camunda-Workshop-Utility-Processes/README.md

 `CamundaClientID` = `client_id`

 `CamundaAPIToken` = `access_token`

+Now you're all set, you should be able to run the process and it should create a user for you.

 #### Give users a link which signs them up
 This is very useful for a scenario where you need to get a room full of people to sign up to a single Camunda Org in order to run a workshop.
 But you're not sure how many people there are and you don't have their email addresses.